 To outline different content types, you need to use different sizes and shapes.
 Color blind people reported difficulty seeing the differences between the two colors because they blur together.
 They did however note that high contrast and thick lines could help them distinguish.
 To ensure that your content is easily readable, increase the contrast and thicken lines to at least 2px.

-It is strongly recommended that you use a consistent color scheme for all content if you are creating a color palette that appeals to color blind audience.
+It is strongly recommended that you use a consistent color scheme for all content if you are creating a color palette that appeals to color-blind audiences.
 It is important to keep your brand and project colors consistent.
 You should choose the right colors to reflect your brand and use them throughout your visuals.
-You don’t have to compromise the aesthetics of your brand by designing a colorblind friendly palette.
+You don’t have to compromise the aesthetics of your brand by designing a colorblind-friendly palette.

 Icons and symbols are great for making your designs more accessible.
 They visually punctuate a message, without having to rely on color.